 Arsenic in water can be removed at the point of entry into the home by installing tanks filled with arsenic specific resin that captures the arsenic before it can get into the home’s water supply.
 Point of use systems for drinking water can use reverse osmosis technology to effectively remove arsenic as well.
 Speak to a water treatment professional to decide which system is right for you.

-H2O Care is an established full service water filtration and testing organization, based in Middleton, MA, with an additional office in Stow, MA., originally formed in 1989.See our published articles in Water Technology Magazines at publications.
-Contact us at firstname.lastname@example.org or 800-539-1100.
+H2O Care is an established full service water filtration and testing organization, based in Middleton, MA, with an additional offices in Stow & Lakeville, MA., originally formed in 1989.See our published articles in Water Technology Magazines at publications.
+Contact us at [email protected] or 800-539-1100.